Radio Transcript - Ben Glass

 Ben Glass Interviews Phoenix Personal Injury Lawyer Mark Breyer

-Ben Glass: Well hello everyone, this is Ben Glass and as you know, each month I hunt around the country to interview some of the most interesting, progressive and leading attorneys around and today I have on the phone Mark Breyer from Phoenix, Arizona from the Breyer Law Office.
+Ben Glass: Well hello everyone, this is Ben Glass and as you know, each month I hunt around the country to interview some of the most interesting, progressive and leading attorneys around and today I have on the phone Mark Breyer from Phoenix, Arizona from The Husband & Wife Law Team.
 Good afternoon, Mark, how are you?

 Mark Breyer: Good, how you doing, Ben?